meltingmedia/cmpLauncher/README.md

 ## Usage

-Once installed (via the package manager) edit the plugin property named "cmp" and use the following syntax:
+Once installed (via the package manager) edit the plugin property named "cmp" (check http://rtfm.modx.com/display/revolution20/Properties+and+Property+Sets#PropertiesandPropertySets-AssigningPropertySetstoElements for more infos on properties) and use the following syntax:

 `t:id:id,r:id:id,…`